JohnAkerman/country-distance/PLAN.md

     - [ ] Game screen
     - [ ] Settings
         - [x] Ability to swap between km/miles
+        - [x] Toggle flags to make it easier - using ISO flags
         - [ ] Ability to hide country names (Improve score greatly)
         - [ ] Continent filtering, so only countries in Asia
         - [ ] Dark mode